Best Free Tools for Startups 2026

 Category: Payments

-• No monthly fees
+• No monthly platform fees

-• Pay only per transaction
+• Pay only per successful transaction

-• Secure checkout
+• Secure checkout and payment processing

 Stripe